ek9/vcsh-dotfiles/README.md

 `vcsh-dotfiles` supports the following commands:

-- `install` - used to install vcsh, mr and bootstrap vcsh-dotfiles.
+- `bootstrap` - used to bootstrap vcsh, mr and bootstrap vcsh-dotfiles.
 - `verify` - used to verify existing `vcsh-dotfiles` setup.
 - `help` - show help